A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 1.2 Its purpose is to translate the principles of the Good Friday/Belfast Agreement into durable constitutional and administrative structures capable of sustaining consent, parity of esteem, and non-domination.

-1.3 This document defines the policy logic and institutional safeguards required to operationalise shared sovereignty and balanced governance following any democratically authorised constitutional change.
+1.3 It defines the policy logic and institutional safeguards required to operationalise shared sovereignty and balanced governance following any democratically authorised constitutional change.

-The Parity Accord is structured around six foundational constitutional principles which govern the design and interpretation of all sixteen pillars:
+The Parity Accord is structured around six foundational constitutional principles governing the design and interpretation of all sixteen pillars:

 (a) Constitutionalised Tier-Two Identity Protection

-Identity is protected as a constitutional category rather than as a policy preference.
+Identity is protected as a constitutional category rather than a policy preference.

 (b) Identity-Anchored Shared Sovereignty

-Sovereignty is exercised through shared constitutional authority while identity operates as a protected structural layer beneath it.
+Sovereignty is exercised through shared constitutional authority, with identity operating as a protected structural layer.

 (c) Neutral Administrative Centre

-Federal authority is located in a constitutionally neutral jurisdiction not inherited from either tradition.
+Federal authority is located in a constitutionally neutral jurisdiction not derived from either tradition.

 (d) Overlapping, Reparative Representation

-Political representation is structured to repair the representational rupture created in 1921 by enabling participation across identity and jurisdiction without domination.
+Representation is structured to address historic imbalance by enabling participation across identity and jurisdiction without domination.

 (e) Unified Three-Strand Architecture

-Strands One, Two, and Three of the Good Friday/Belfast Agreement are integrated into a single constitutional framework rather than treated as parallel processes.
+The three strands of the Good Friday/Belfast Agreement are integrated into a single constitutional framework rather than operating as parallel processes.

-Institutions are designed to convert disagreement and pressure into stabilising functions rather than collapse or domination.
+Institutions are designed to convert disagreement and pressure into stabilising functions rather than institutional failure.

-No pillar may be interpreted or implemented in a manner that defeats them.
+No pillar may be interpreted or implemented in a manner inconsistent with them.

 2. Executive Summary